OpenST/facilitator/Hadapsar-testnet.md

   ```
   https://faucet.mosaicdao.org
   ```
-  To get OST prime in the `beneficiaryAddress` please use the following curl command
+  To get base token (OST prime) for the metachain 1405 in the `beneficiaryAddress` please use the following curl command
   ```sh
   curl -H "Content-Type: text/json" -d '{"beneficiary": "<beneficiaryAddress>@1405"}' https://faucet.mosaicdao.org
   ```
+  **Please note:** Please return the token to the faucet address `0x73E4876C03412139751895879c203d1FE0A0E004` if it will not be used.

 ### Contract addresses
 - **Göerli**